OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 ## How to read this blog post

 This blog post is too long for you to read end-to-end.
 It’s not intended to be read that way.
-Instead treat this like a “choose your own adventure” story book and I’ll chaperone you to the most appropriate parts you.
+Instead, treat this like a “choose your own adventure” story book and I’ll chaperone you to the most appropriate parts you.

 What follows is a simple decision tree, designed to point you directly to my personal book recommendation for you.
 When you get to the decision tree, I encourage you to answer the questions to yourself and see where they lead you.
 Hopefully, you’ll end up with a book recommendation that piques your interest.